Trump has chosen his Supreme Court nominee, source says

 The finalists are believed to be four federal judges: Brett Kavanaugh, Raymond Kethledge, Amy Coney Barrett and Thomas Hardiman.

-Trump said he will publicly announce his choice to fill Justice Anthony Kennedy's seat Monday night.
+Trump said he will announce his choice to fill Justice Anthony Kennedy's seat Monday night.

 “I have long heard that the most important decision a U.S. President can make is the selection of a Supreme Court Justice - Will be announced tonight at 9:00 P.M,” the president tweeted.

-Republicans and Democrats are gearing up for a combative confirmation process, as Republicans hold a slim majority in the Senate and liberals express fear that Trump’s pick could join the conservatives on the court to someday overturn the Roe v.
+Republicans and Democrats are gearing up for a blistering confirmation process, as Republicans hold a slim majority in the Senate and liberals have expressed fear that Trump’s pick could join the conservatives on the court to someday overturn the Roe v.
 Wade decision.

 KAVANAUGH’S ROLE IN OBAMACARE’S SURVIVAL FIERCELY DEBATED BY CONSERVATIVES